Happy new year! I hope you had a fabulous Christmas holiday and are feeling refreshed and ready to take on 2016.

 This recipe differs from the winning chocolate fudge above in that it’s completely raw (if you don’t toast the almonds) and contains no refined sugar.
 It’s also a little more tricky to make as it involves some beating and setting, but the effort is worth it I promise!

-I hope you like this raw white chocolate as much as you did the chocolate fudge recipe, and if you post any of your creations to social media I would love to see them, tag @swoon.food #swoonfood.
-Enjoy x
+I hope you love this raw white chocolate and if you post any of your creations to social media I would love to see them, tag @swoon.food #swoonfood.

 Raw White Chocolate with Almonds and Raspberries